amueller69/Law-School-Notes/Fall-2018/Contracts/06-Restitution.md

   * While an individual may be bound by moral conscience to recompense for past services rendered, they are not bound by law
 * Difference from pure restitution
   * Promissory restitution does not do much more than pure restitution, but such differences occur at the margins

-* R2d
+### Rules

+* **R2d § 82 - Promise to Pay Indebtedness**
-  * § 82 Promise to pay a prior contract debt is binding.
-Facts = promise in these scenarios:
+  * Promise to pay a prior contract debt is binding if the indebtedness is still enforceable
+  * Following facts operate as such a promise unless otherwise indicated
-    1. Voluntary ack of prior debt
+    1. Voluntary acknowledgement of prior debt
-    2. Voluntary transfer of money
+    2. Voluntary transfer of money made as interest payment for prior debt
-    3. A statement that s.o.l. will not be used against other party
-  * § 83 - Promise to pay debt, if made after bankruptcy proceedings, is binding
+* **R2d § 83 - Promise to Pay Indebtedness Discharged in Bankruptcy**
+  * An express promise to pay all or part of an indebtedness of the promisor, discharged, or dischargeable in bankruptcy proceedings begun before the promise is made, is binding
+* **R2d § 84 - Promise to Perform a Voidable Duty**
+  * A promise to perform all or part of an antecedent contract of the promisor, previously voidable by him, but not avoided prior to the making of the promise, is binding
-  * § 85 - A promise to perform a voidable contract is binding
+* **R2d § 85 - Promise to Perform Voidable Duty**
+  * A promise to perform a voidable contract is binding
-  * § 86 - A promise made in recognition of a previous benefit is binding to prevent injustice.
-A binding promise must rest on an actual benefit, as opposed to pure gratitude or sentiment
+* **R2d § 86 - Promise for Benefit Received**
+  * A promise made in recognition of a previous benefit is binding to prevent injustice
+  * A binding promise must rest on an actual benefit, as opposed to pure gratitude or sentiment and must not have been conferred as a gift

 ### *Mills v.
 Wyman*